Get help finding somewhere to live if you’re 16 or 17 and have nowhere to stay.

 You can also apply for housing by contacting your council's housing department.
 If you do this, they usually refer you to children's services.

-If the council agrees that you qualify for help, it will offer you temporary housing while the children's services department assesses your needs.
+If the council agrees that you qualify for help, it will offer you emergency housing while the children's services department assesses your needs.

 Find out more about applying to the council for help when homeless.